 – Inform the others about upcoming conferences, lectures, and other events;

 – Start a collaboration with the Education Group for dissemination through popular translation;

 – Write articles on locals newspapers/magazines to make our themes easier, clear, accessible, and visible;

 Of course there is room for many more proposals.
 The group self-manages and self-coordinates itself via a mailing list as well as via collaborative web tools, and by meeting face-to-face when possible.

-Degrowth.info is the international web portal around degrowth which you just visit.
+Degrowth.info is the international web portal around degrowth which you are currently visiting.

 4. Online communication and networking

 This group assembly produces degrowth perspectives on questions around Communication & Networking and is moderated by the Network Operations Centre 2.
 Here we publish about realities of existing practices.
 Access to online platform.